DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_2.md

         "1_fetch/sb_get.py"
 ```

-There were no file inputs to this step (if there were, we would have defined them as a Snakefile 'input').
-However, if you look at the `1_fetch/sb_get.py` script, you will notice that there are two pieces of information that could be considered 'inputs' to this pipeline step - the ScienceBase item that we are fetching data from, and the name of the file we want to download.
-These 'inputs' have been hardcoded into the script as variables:
+There were no file inputs to this step (if there were, we would have defined them as a Snakefile `input`).
+However, if you look at the `1_fetch/sb_get.py` script, you will notice that there are two pieces of information that could be considered "inputs" to this pipeline step - the ScienceBase item that we are fetching data from, and the name of the file we want to download.
+These pieces of information have been hardcoded into the script as variables:
 ```
 if __name__ == "__main__":
     sb_item = "5e5d0bb9e4b01d50924f2b36"